-Yield spreads between corporate bonds and government bonds have been narrowing very moderately on the whole, despite a widening in some corporate bond spreads (Chart 41).
+Yield spreads between corporate bonds and government bonds have been narrowing very moderately on the whole, despite a widening in some corporate bond spreads (Chart 45).

-Stock prices inched downward temporarily, mainly in view of the decline in U.S. stock prices, but have since bounced back partly in response to the yen's depreciation.
-The Nikkei 225 Stock Average is currently moving at around 14,000 yen (Chart 42).
+Stock prices moved upward, mainly due to the announcement that Tokyo was chosen to host the 2020 Olympic Games, but have since declined primarily in line with U.S. stock prices.
+The Nikkei 225 Stock Average is currently moving at around 14,000 yen (Chart 46).

-In the foreign exchange market, the yen has depreciated against the U.S. dollar mainly due to firm U.S. economic indicators; the yen is currently moving in the range of 99-100 yen against the U.S. dollar.
-The yen has depreciated against the euro, mainly because European economic indicators were stronger than market forecasts; the yen is currently moving in the range of 131-132 yen against the euro (Chart 43).
+In the foreign exchange market, although the yen temporarily depreciated slightly against the U.S. dollar mainly in view of the rise in Japanese stock prices, it has appreciated thereafter primarily due to speculation about U.S. monetary policies and uncertainty regarding U.S. fiscal debate; the yen is currently moving in the range of 97-98 yen against the U.S. dollar.
+The yen's exchange rate against the euro has been more or less level; the yen is currently moving in the range of 132-133 yen against the euro (Chart 47).